iamlouk/projects/README.md

 - A simple markdown->HTML transpiler?
 - Something like [simdjson](https://github.com/simdjson/simdjson) but with AArch64 SVE?
 - Something like a compressed bitmap ([see here](https://github.com/RoaringBitmap/RoaringBitmap))?
-- A syntax highlighter that generates HTML?
+- A mini OS for the RISC-V virt `QEMU` platform?